back

 This is the big one.
 “Managing social media” can mean a million different things, and the scope of work is what defines the actual job.
 Are you just scheduling a few posts a week, or are you expected to be a full-blown marketing partner, running ad campaigns and handling every customer message?

-It’s the difference between simply cooking dinner and planning the menu, shopping for groceries, cooking a three-course meal, and then doing all the dishes.
-Each extra task adds time, skill, and resources to the bill.
+It is the difference between cooking dinner and setting the menu, going shopping, cooking a three-course meal, and then doing all the dishes.
+Each added act adds time, skill, and resources to the bill.

 Common services that affect the scope include: